clementsallan/check_linux_updates/README.md

     UserParameter=mowa.secupdates,/var/lib/zabbix/check_update_local.py -s -q
     UserParameter=mowa.reboots,/var/lib/zabbix/check_update_local.py -r -q

-Reboot the agent and check if Zabbix Server side can use these additional parameters.
+Reboot the agent and double-check if Zabbix Server can rely on those additional parameters.

-zabbix_get command will be your friend.
-Use it on the server side.
+For testing, zabbix_get command will be your friend.

-    (on server side)
+    (Run this on "server" side, not on "agent" side that has the script)
     $ zabbix_get -s yourhost.exampl.com -k mowa.reboots
     1

+# Pull-Request?

+Welcome :-)

 # License